bilal-fazlani/commanddotnet/docs/TestTools/Harness/bdd.md

     * TestCaptures

 This approach works well with BDD frameworks like [SpecFlow](https://specflow.org/) where scenarios can be defined in other sources and mapped to code.

+## More on BDD

+Verify uses the Scenario to follow the Given-When-Then BDD syntax.

+The AppRunner is the context of the APP.